jojonki/BeamSearch/README.md

 There are two beam search implementations.
 - `beam_search_decoding` decodes sentence by sentence.
 Although this implementation is slow, this may help your understanding for its simplicity.

-- `batch_beam_search_decodingl` decodes sentences as a batch and faster than `beam_search_decoding` (see the execution time in the below log).
+- `batch_beam_search_decoding` decodes sentences as a batch and faster than `beam_search_decoding` (see the execution time in the below log).
 I believe that current implementation is not reasonable since there are lot of `for loop` implementations and there are much space for batch processing.

 Both ouputs of two implementaions must be the same.